Is there a safer way to keep my information than using an ID and password?

 - The decryption key is stored on the server, despite the fact that the user encrypted their account with their password.

 - It is impossible to manage with a situation in which a user's password is disclosed.
 The most serious of these incidents is password leakage.

-With this method, there is no change in the state relied only on the strength of the password set by the customer.
-If the encrypted key and data leak due to some accident, the data will be decrypted.
-It is in the user's best interest to know the following: As the "shared function" is incompatible based on specific criteria, many users shared data on TeraCLOUD is compounded during the creation of a shared folder not consisting of a password.
+There is no change in the state using this strategy, which relied solely on the strength of the password given by the consumer.
+The data will be decrypted if the encrypted key and data leak.
+It is in the best interest of the user to be aware of the following: As the "shared function" is incompatible based on specific criteria, many users shared data on TeraCLOUD is compounded during the creation of a shared folder not consisting of a password.

 (2) How to send a key file every time